bpocallaghan/generators/readme.md

 Custom Laravel 5 File Generators with a config file and publishable stubs.
 You can publish the stubs.
 You can add your own stubs to generate.

-Interested in a laravel admin starter project where the package is being used.
-[Admin Starter Project](https://github.com/bpocallaghan/laravel-admin-starter)
+This package is being used in the [Admin Starter Project](https://github.com/bpocallaghan/laravel-admin-starter) (Page Builder, Roles, Impersonation, Analytics, Blog, News, Banners, FAQ, Testimonials and more)

 ```
 Laravel 5.1 - v2.1.3